Mangalith lands with Fire! by Hideko Mizuno, a shojo classic never before in English

-The Mangalith seal is preparing for its debut on October 14 with Fire!, a work by Hideko Mizuno originally published in 1969.
+The Mangalith imprint is preparing for its debut on October 14 with Fire!, a work by Hideko Mizuno originally published in 1969.
 This manga, a pioneer of the shojo genre, has remained unpublished in English for decades.
-Its arrival marks a milestone for collectors and scholars of Japanese comics, rescuing a key piece of female graphic narrative from the 1960s.
+Its arrival marks a milestone for collectors and scholars of Japanese comics, rescuing a key piece of 1960s female graphic narrative.

 The technical restoration of a 60s classic 🛠️

-Mangalith's edition is based on the digital restoration of the originals, removing the deterioration typical of the paper from that era.
-Contrast levels have been adjusted and color registration corrected, while respecting the original screen tones and textures.
+Mangalith's edition is based on the digital restoration of the originals, removing the deterioration inherent to the paper of the era.
+Contrast levels have been adjusted and color registration corrected, respecting the original screen tones and textures.
 The process includes a direct translation from Japanese, with explanatory notes on cultural references and fashion from 1969.
 The chosen format is paperback with flaps, in a size similar to the original tankobon, to maintain right-to-left reading.

 Because yes, reading manga in the 60s was done by candlelight 🕯️

 Fire! tells the story of a girl who falls in love with a race car driver.
 In 1969, this was high-voltage material.
-Now, readers will discover that before smartphones and power shonen, love triangles with vintage cars already existed.
-Of course, without Instagram filters or Spotify soundtracks.
+Now, readers will be able to discover that before smartphones and power-up shonen, love triangles with vintage cars already existed.
+That's right, without Instagram filters or Spotify soundtracks.
 Just panels, ink, and the occasional impossible hairstyle.